MarkusUrbanPersonal/AnemLlegint/README.md

 2. QUOTES --> Literary quotations from famous authors
 3. ABOUT --> A little bit of information about the blog writer

-This blog isn't a professional project, so the code you'll find here isn't clean and has lots of unneccessary comments and ```console.log()``` statements
+This blog isn't a professional project, so the code you'll find here isn't clean and has lots of unneccessary comments and ```console.log()``` statements.